NHACP-IF/NHACP-specification/nhacp-specification.md

 | magic   | char[3] | "ACP"                          |
 | version | u16     | Version number of the protocol |

+N.B.
+This request is send while the network adapter is in legacy mode and thus DOES NOT use NHACP message framing.

 If the network adapter supports the new protocol, it will response with a PROTOCOL-STARTED response (see below) and will then wait for futher messages in the new framing format.
 If the client is using a protocol version greater